LLinNYU/Forage_BA/README.md

 This simulation provides an introduction to web scraping, handling natural language tasks, and binary classification models.
 The reviews are scraped from Skytrax's review site: https://www.airlinequality.com/ .
 Part 1 focuses on isolating the verified reviews from the site, creating histograms for the basic statistics of the data, creating a wordcloud, forming n-grams for the reviews, and gauging customer's opinions on the services.
 Part 2 uses RandomForestClassifier with the default parameters (uses gini criterion, no tree depth limit, 100 trees) and 5 folds for cross validation.
-The accuracy was about 0.85, recall was about 0.13, precision was about 0.50, F1 score was about 0.20.
-Overall, it captures
+The accuracy was about 0.85, recall was about 0.13, precision was about 0.50, F1 score was about 0.20, and AUC was about 0.77.
+Since there are significantly fewer confirmed bookings, this model is quite weak in predicting confirmed bookings.
+About half of the predicted bookings are true bookings.
+However, this model appears to have performed better than the model answer by accuracy and recall, perhaps due to more data in recent years.
+Furthermore, top features were considered to be less influential than in the model answer, although the features were still consistent.

 ## Structure
 - data: folder containing the notebooks that processed the data and the relevant csv files